Everything You Need to Know About Vaginal Crohn’s

 The way vaginal Crohn's is treated depends on the severity of the condition.
 Some patients might require surgery (for example a vulvectomy in extreme cases which can partially or fully remove the vulva) whilst others might require things like antibiotics and antifungal creams.

-Standard medication to treat the gastro symptoms of Crohn's (such as steroids and biological drugs) have also been found to help heal vaginal Crohn's.1 Because the condition is so rare, treatment does seem to depend on the individual and isn't as standardised as other aspects of Crohn's.
+Standard medication to treat the gastro symptoms of Crohn's (such as steroids and >biologic drugs) have also been found to help heal vaginal Crohn's.1 Because the condition is so rare, treatment does seem to depend on the individual and isn't as standardised as other aspects of Crohn's.

 The reason why I wanted to write this article is that many women don't necessarily connect our Crohn's disease with the rest of our bodies.
 You might well be seeing a separate gynecologist for your issues and not even think about mentioning these symptoms to your gastro team.

-Firstly, don't panic-some of the above symptoms might not always indicate vaginal Crohn's.
+Firstly, don't panic – some of the above symptoms might not always indicate vaginal Crohn's.
 For example, a bacterial infection can be caused by many things; as can general soreness and pain when urinating/during intercourse.

-Finding support for vaginal Crohn's
+Finding support for genital Crohn's